-- (1) At the request of either party, or if a tax court directs, a subpoena may be issued by the registrar requiring a person to attend the hearing of the appeal for the purpose of giving evidence in connection with an appeal. - (2) The subpoena may require the person subpoenaed to produce any specified document which may be in that person's possession or under that person's control and which is relevant to the issues in appeal. - (3) A witness or document subpoenaed must be relevant to the issues in appeal under rule 34, and if the registrar is satisfied that a request for a subpoena by a party constitutes an abuse of process, the registrar must inform the party to apply to the tax court for the issue of the subpoena. - (4) The uniform rules of the High Court issued under section 43 of the Supreme Court Act governing the service of subpoenas in civil matters in the high court will apply in respect of subpoenas issued under this rule.
+(1) At the request of either party, or if a tax court directs, a subpoena may be issued by the registrar requiring a person to attend the hearing of the appeal for the purpose of giving evidence in connection with an appeal.

+(2) The subpoena may require the person subpoenaed to produce any specified document which may be in that person's possession or under that person's control and which is relevant to the issues in appeal.

+(3) A witness or document subpoenaed must be relevant to the issues in appeal under rule 34, and if the registrar is satisfied that a request for a subpoena by a party constitutes an abuse of process, the registrar must inform the party to apply to the tax court for the issue of the subpoena.

+(4) The Rules for the High Court made in accordance with the Rules Board for Courts of Law Act governing the service of subpoenas in civil matters in the high court will apply in respect of subpoenas issued under this rule.